zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - **Keyring**

-     For keyring certificates, use the following examples of commands specific to your ESM to add certificates from the dataset and connect them to the keyrings used by Domain API MLs:
+     For keyring certificates, use the following examples of commands specific to your ESM to add certificates from the dataset, and connect these certificates to the keyrings used by Domain API MLs:

     - **For RACF:**